2019 – Coaldale Centennial

 The Coaldale Centennial committee is planning a special year of activities in 2019.
 Check back often for Events & Activities throughout 2019 as details roll out.
 We greatly appreciate the support we have received for our Centennial events and activities.

 May 31 & June 1: MCC Sale- Auction & Handmade Market

 June 1 & 2: Demolition Derby & Mud Bog

 Date & Details TBA: Great Coaldale History Race

 October 25: Pumpkins in the Park- Details TBA

 Check back each week for a new Fun Fact and a new location to find our Centennial Owl.
 Find Mr. Bogle, take a selfie with him, tag us with #CoaldaleCentennial and share it on social media to be entered into our monthly draw for a plush Centennial Owl keepsake.

 Share your selfie.
-Our Owl is set up at 1802-20 Avenue until July 29 and then he will be on the move again.
+Our Owl is set up at the Post Office until August 19 and then he will be on the move again.